caseyprovost/caseyprovostcom/_posts/2019-09-16-vuex-adventures-with-spraypaint.markdown

 categories: software,json,api,rails,ruby
 ---

-Lately I have been working on a little Vue application to consume various JSON:API APIs.
+Lately, I have been working on a little Vue application to consume various JSON:API APIs.
 If you have read some of my previous posts you may know I am a huge fan of [Graphiti](https://www.graphiti.dev/guides/).
 What I hadn't yet played with though is the complimentary JS library called [SprayPaint](https://www.graphiti.dev/js/).
-Using it is pretty straight forward if you are building a simple Vue application, but if you need to integrate Vuex for a more complex application, and maybe even TypeScript...there are a few discovers I made that might help you along on your next front-end app journey.
+Using it is pretty straight forward if you are building a simple Vue application, but if you need to integrate Vuex for a more complex application, and maybe even TypeScript...there are a few discoveries I made that might help you along on your next front-end app journey.

-If you don't want to read all this though and just want a repo that shows off how to accomplish all this, then checkout [Librarian](https://github.com/caseyprovost/librarian).
-It is a work in progress, but it is really starting to give a good sense for how to use SprayPaint, Vue, Vuex, and TypeScript together :)
+If you don't want to read all this though and just want a repo that shows off how to accomplish all this, then check out [Librarian](https://github.com/caseyprovost/librarian).
+It is a work in progress, but it is starting to give a good sense for how to use SprayPaint, Vue, Vuex, and TypeScript together :)

 ## Tip 1: Microservices Introduce Fun!

-Now SprayPaint comes with with some amazing model helpers like BelongsTo and HasMany that easily accomodates relationships that are part of the same service.
+Now SprayPaint comes with some amazing model helpers like BelongsTo and HasMany that easily accommodates relationships that are part of the same service.
 But what if you have relationships tied across services?
 Sadly there is no quick hack to just make this work.
-Instead you have to do something like I have done below:
+Instead, you have to do something as I have done below:

 ```typescript
 @Model()